julioct99/web-challenge-marvel/README.md

     - `hooks`: Custom hooks.
     - `icons`: SVG icons turned into React components.
     - `types`: Typescript types and interfaces for the project and API.

+### Favorites feature

+The favorite characters feature is implemented using React Context, and the data is persisted to the browser via `localStorage`.
+See the `src/context/favorite-characters.tsx` file for the implementation.

 ## Linting and formatting